From the Writing Desk of: Tasha Coryell

 E) A card from Robyn Hammontree from https://hammontreedesign.com/ that says “This is your year.”
 I haven’t actually felt like it’s my year, but opening the card made me feel like it might be.

 F) A framed Alabama A with #rolltide underneath that my friend Blair made me for Christmas several years ago.
 In Alabama, roll tide means “hello,” “goodbye,” “we got a first down,” “good luck,” “yes!!!!,” “I come in peace,” and basically whatever else you want it to.

 G) Embroidery that says “Nevertheless she persisted” made by the poet Erica Mena.

-1. Me, on the porch that the window looks out onto.
+Not pictured: 1.
+Me, on the porch that the window looks out onto.
 I can hear a drumline practicing somewhere behind my house.
 It’s 90 degrees outside, which is a cool day for an Alabama summer.

 2. The old wallpaper that looks like ribbons woven together.
 I want to take it down, but more than that I want to finish revising my novel so the wallpaper remains.

 3. A pile of broadsides to hang up once the wallpaper is taken down.